MorphZG/obsidian_vault/linux/fzf.md

 "
 ```

-- `ctrl-r`  Browse the history and paste the selected command onto the prompt.
+- `ctrl-r`  Browse the history of commands and paste the selected command onto the prompt.
 To view the history in chronological order press the `ctrl-r` again, it toggles sorting by relevance. `$FZF_CTRL_R_OPTS` can hold additional options.

 ```shell
 # ctrl-/ to toggle small preview window to see the full command